tczajka/sorting-searching/_drafts/gomoku.md

 * Better static evaluation, using machine learning.
 * Proof number search instead of alpha-beta pruning.
 Proof number search is probably well suited for gomoku, because it is a very tactical game.
 It would allow searching some tactical lines much deeper than others.
-Interstingly, this algorithm was also designed by Victor Allis in the same Ph.D. thesis![^allis]
+Interestingly, this algorithm was also designed by Victor Allis in the same Ph.D. thesis![^allis]
 * Instead of one evaluation function, use two evaluation functions, showing potential for each player separately.
-Some positions are very "offensive" (which would be a high score for both players) and some are "defensive" (low score for both players).
-When looking for a win for one side (as in proof number search), one player should prioritize offensive positions, and the other player should try to defuse the situation by reducing the offensive potential.
+Some positions are very "offensive" (which would be a high score for both players) and some are "defensive", locked-down (low score for both players).
+When looking for a win for one side (as in proof number search), one player should prioritize offensive positions, and the other player should try to defuse the situation by reducing the offensive potential of the opponent.

+Maybe I'll try these in the future if there is another Gomoku AI tournament.

 ## References